MARIO DIAZ-BALART: DEDICATED TO SERVING SOUTH FLORIDA

 In Washington, Diaz-Balart continues to be known as a fiscal hawk for his work on the Budget and Appropriations Committees.
 It is very important for Mario that Congress judiciously use the tax-dollars of hard working Americans.
 He also feels it is an integral part of his job to do all he can to keep America strong, both economically and militarily.

-Throughout his tenure in Congress, Mario has focused on improving our local infrastructure so that Florida’s 25th District can compete in both the national and international marketplace for good paying jobs.
+Throughout his tenure in Congress, Mario has focused on improving our local infrastructure so that Florida’s 26th District can compete in both the national and international marketplace for good-paying jobs.
 One prime example of his effectiveness is the millions of federal dollars he helped steer to widen I-75 in Collier County.
 Mario has consistently helped secure important funding for disaster relief, Everglades preservation and restoration, and many other programs of vital importance to our community.
-Just recently, Congressman Diaz-Balart helped secure $514 million for the expedited rehabilitation of the Herbert Hoover Dike.
+Just recently, Congressman Diaz-Balart helped secure $20 in federal omnibus funding for Miami-Dade county resilience.

 Mario currently resides in Miami, FL with his wife, Tia, and their son, Cristian.